 The members-only content also has a (password protected) home on my website, making it easier for members to see what they have access to:

 - PDF downloads

 In 2019 members have gotten tickets to sold out talks, early access to retreats I’ve co-run, and in January 2020 I gave away two tickets (~$300/each) to members to a sold-out conference in San Francisco.

 Starting this year I’m launching “office hours,” both local and virtual.
 Slowly but surely I’m finding ways that align with my own creative impulses (as opposed to “membership busywork”) to generate more and more value for members.

 I find simplicity is critical.3 Assume every additional option you add to your program will at least double the amount of work on your end (in updating pages, updating perks, providing refunds, helping people “upgrade” or “downgrade”, et cetera).
 I believe member tiers — much like on Kickstarter — quickly become overly complex.
-The only option I offer for the Explorers Club is frequency of payment — monthly, yearly, or lifetime.
+The only option I offer for SPECIAL PROJECTS is frequency of payment — monthly, yearly, or lifetime.
 Everyone gets the same stuff.
 (Essentially, folks are voting on how long they think I can keep doing this.)

 I like my pricing model. $10/mo or $100/yr feels about right. $10/mo might seem like a lot, but I’d rather try and stretch to “provide that value” than lower the cost of the tiers.